catalyst-fp7/documents/interoperability/interoperability.md

 5. Graph edition: Each platform will implement its own mechanisms for communication between front-end and back-end, such as edition of graph data.
 In general, such mechanisms tend to be tightly coupled to the internal data model.
 Trying to agree on this is possible, but probably too much effort for the real benefits.
 6. Configuration mechanisms: Each platform will have its own configuration mechanisms.
-Endpoints will have to be normalized, of course.
+Endpoints will have to be normalised, of course.

 # Security considerations

-Though members of the Catalyst consortium have mostly worked with public conversations, we may have to deal with private conversations and we must ensure that our APIs do not open the door to unauthorized access.
+Though members of the Catalyst consortium have mostly worked with public conversations, we may have to deal with private conversations and we must ensure that our APIs do not open the door to unauthorised access.
 In general, access control will be granted to tools on a per-conversation basis.

 ## Pseudonymisation support